 We note that the sign is addressed not only to Ahaz, but to the entire house of David.
 This house is thought of as groaning under the misery of having the throne of David occupied by a man who has turned away from God.
 Yet the whole house of David is at fault, for Ahaz is not alone in this attitude of unbelief and apostasy toward God.
-It would be only natural to expect some declaration here that in His own time God will replace Ahaz by one who will be a worthy representative on the throne of David.
+It would be only natural to expect some declaration here that God is going to replace Ahaz by one who will be a worthy representative on the throne of David.

-We can also, of course, expect something in relation to the promise previously given, that God will protect His people.
-The word of comfort is not addressed to Ahaz and the house of David but to the godly people, some of whom are standing there.
+We can also, of course, expect something in relation to the promise previously given, that God is going to protect His people.
+The word of comfort, however, is not addressed to Ahaz and the house of David, but to the godly people, some of whom are standing round about.
 With this in mind, and understanding that these two elements can be reasonably expected in the sign that is to follow, we are in a position to explain what is, in some ways, a difficult passage.